jojees/project-genesis/k8s/context/CICD Strategy.md

 3.  **SAST & SCA Scans:** Bandit and Trivy run on the source code and dependencies.
 4.  **Unit Tests:** Application unit tests are executed.
 5.  **Docker Image Build:** If all checks pass, Docker images are built for the changed microservices.
-6.  **Image Push:** Multi-architecture Docker images are pushed to Docker Hub.
+6.  **Image Push:** Multi-architecture Docker images are pushed to Docker Hub with an immutable SHA tag.
+7.  **CD Trigger:** On pushes to `dev` or `staging`, the `deploy-services.yml` workflow is triggered with the SHA tag and other necessary inputs.

 ### Deployment Workflow (Dev/Staging)

-1.  **Image Ready:** A new Docker image is successfully pushed to Docker Hub.
-2.  **Helm Chart Update (Manual/Automated):** The `image.tag` in the respective Helm subchart's `values.yaml` (or environment-specific override) is updated.
+The new, automated deployment workflow is handled by the `deploy-services.yml` and `deploy-single-service.yml` workflows, with Ansible orchestrating the deployment.

-3.  **GitHub Actions Trigger:** A push to `dev` or `staging` branch (or manual `workflow_dispatch`) triggers the deployment workflow.
+1.  **Deployment Trigger:** A push to `dev` or `staging` triggers a CI job which, in turn, triggers the `deploy-services.yml` workflow via `workflow_dispatch`.
-4.  **Self-Hosted Runner Activation:** A self-hosted GitHub Actions runner in the K3s cluster picks up the deployment job.
-5.  **Helm Deployment:** The runner executes `helm upgrade --install` commands, using the `auditflow-platform` umbrella chart, `secrets.yaml` (decrypted by `helm-sops`), and environment-specific `values.yaml` files.
-6.  **Helm Tests:** Post-deployment, `helm test` is executed to validate the deployed application's health and connectivity.
+2.  **Surgical Deployment (`dev` branch):**
+    * The workflow runs on a self-hosted runner and executes an Ansible playbook with parameters for a surgical deployment.
+    * The Ansible playbook dynamically creates a `values-override.yaml` file, pinning the new image tag to the immutable SHA and runs `helm upgrade --install`.
+    * A dedicated `promote` job, running on a public runner after successful deployment, re-tags the deployed image with the `:dev` tag.
+3.  **Holistic Deployment (`staging` branch):**
+    * The workflow calls the reusable `deploy-single-service.yml` workflow for each service.
+    * The Ansible playbook runs `helm upgrade --install` using the dedicated `staging/values.yaml` file, which contains the pinned image tags for the entire platform.
+This ensures the entire stack is deployed as a cohesive unit.

 ### Infrastructure Provisioning

-* **Ansible Playbooks:** Executed manually or via a separate CI job to:
-    * Provision and configure Raspberry Pi nodes.
+* **Ansible Playbooks:** Executed manually or via a separate CI job to provision, configure, and manage Raspberry Pi nodes and the K3s cluster.
-    * Install K3s on the cluster.
-    * Deploy and manage the lifecycle of self-hosted GitHub Actions runners.

 ## 5. Secrets Management in CI/CD